ShanedixonGit/SQL_Project_Data_Job_Analysis/README.md

 *Table of the most optimal skills for data analyst sorted by salary*

 Here's a breakdown of the most optimal skills for Data Analysts in 2023:

-- **High-Demand Programming Languages:** Python and R stand out for their high demand, with demand counts of 236 and 148 respectively.
-Despite their high demand, their average salaries are around $101,397 for Python and $100,499 for R, indicating that proficiency in these languages is highly valued but also widely available.
+- **High-Demand Programming Languages:** Python and R lead in demand, with 236 and 148 demand counts respectively.
+Their average salaries are around **$101,397** for Python and **$100,499** for R, indicating that these languages are highly valued but also widely used.

-- **Cloud Tools and Technologies:** Skills in specialized technologies such as Snowflake, Azure, AWS, and BigQuery show significant demand with relatively high average salaries, pointing towards the growing importance of cloud platforms and big data technologies in data analysis.
+- **Cloud Tools and Technologies:** Skills in technologies like Snowflake, Azure, AWS, and BigQuery show strong demand and high average salaries, highlighting the increasing importance of cloud platforms and big data tools in data analysis.

-- **Business Intelligence and Visualization Tools:** Tableau and Looker, with demand counts of 230 and 49 respectively, and average salaries around $99,288 and $103,795, highlight the critical role of data visualization and business intelligence in deriving actionable insights from data.
+- **Business Intelligence and Visualization Tools:** Tableau (demand count of 230) and Looker (demand count of 49) have average salaries of **$99,288** and **$103,795** respectively, emphasizing the vital role of data visualization and business intelligence in transforming data into insights.

-- **Database Technologies:** The demand for skills in traditional and NoSQL databases (Oracle, SQL Server, NoSQL) with average salaries ranging from $97,786 to $104,534, reflects the enduring need for data storage, retrieval, and management expertise.
+- **Database Technologies:** Expertise in traditional and NoSQL databases (e.g., Oracle, SQL Server, NoSQL) has a strong demand, with average salaries ranging from **$97,786** to **$104,534**, reflecting the need for proficient data storage and management skills.

 # What I Learned